Brighton Festival 2021 COVID-19 Public Safety FAQs

 Ticket bookers will be sent full instructions by email and/or text message prior to arriving at an event.

-We would encourage you to use the QR code which links to the NHS Test and Trace mobile phone app.
-The code is visible as you arrive at the venue or location.
+We would STRONGLY encourage you to use the QR code which links to the NHS Test and Trace mobile phone app.
+The test and trace QR code is visible as you arrive at the venue or location.
 Scanning the code will speed up entry to the event as alternatively we are required to take individual details from each member of the party.

 Will I have to queue when I arrive at the building/location?

 We are operating a timed entry system for our audiences to keep queues to a minimum.
 You will be emailed prior to the event to be told when we would like you to arrive at the venue.
 These timings are to help us to manage queuing outside and also to remove pressure from any of the other public areas before you take your seats.